We asked contact centre providers in the Philippines to share with us their “surprising facts”. Here’s what they said.

 - “Age is no barrier here – whilst other industries force retirement at a certain age, the contact centre industry will happily accept a 70-year-old seasoned professional as long as they pass the application process.”

 - According to the Contact Center Association of the Philippines, entry-level operators can earn between 10,000-14,500 pesos per month ($300-$360), excluding allowances and incentives.
-That’s a good salary in the Philippines, where the living expenses and taxes are a fraction of the West.
+That’s a good salary in the Philippines, where the living expenses and taxes are a fraction of the West and keeps Philippines call center costs down.

 - Outsourcers are always looking for new opportunities in response to market demand.
 As more simple calls are moving towards self-service, there is an opportunity to grow non-voice work, and a great example of a niche which is growing explosively in the Philippines is the creative/gaming space.
 More and more companies are outsourcing activity such as animation, 3d modelling, and design.